Mohammad-Al-Refai/go-party/README.md

 # go-party
 Web app for stream a song as chunks and play them in the client in real time

-# Features
+## Features
 - Login using name
 - Create Room
 - Join Room
 - See the available rooms to join
-- Play song for the room guestes (available only for room admin)
+- Play a song for the room guestes (available only for room admin)

 ```bash